Robert Cardenas

 Robert Leon Cardenas (March 10, 1920 – March 10, 2022) was a brigadier general in the United States Air Force.

 Early life

 He was born in Mérida, Yucatán, Mexico.
 When he was five, his family moved to San Diego.
 He excelled in mathematics and physics in high school.
-When Cardenas was a teenager, building models and learning about gliders at the Torrey Pines Gliderport first sparked his interest in airplanes.
+When Cardenas was a teenager, building models and learning about gliders at Torrey Pines Gliderport first sparked his interest in airplanes.
 Due to his excellent grades, San Diego State University invited him to enroll.

 Military service

 Pre-World War II

 In 1939, while attending San Diego State, he decided to enlist as a private in the California National Guard.
 In 1940, Cardenas became an aviation cadet.
 He graduated, received his pilot wings and was commissioned a second lieutenant in the Army Air Corps in July 1941.

 In 1942, Lt.
 Cardenas was sent to Twentynine Palms, California, to help establish the Army Air Corps Glider School.
 He was assigned to Wright Field, Ohio, and became a flight test officer.
 Cardenas rose quickly in position, was promoted to operations officer and finally director of the Flight Test Unit, Experimental Engineering Laboratory at Wright Field.